Make a beautiful Patriotic Mesh Wreath to hang on your front door for Memorial Day or the 4th of July. Below is the complete tutorial.

-With Memorial Day Weekend and July 4th around the corner, it’s time for red, white, and blue colors.
-In this short tutorial, I will show you how to craft a unique wreath that will add a special patriotic POP to your front door!
+With Memorial Day Weekend and July 4th around the corner, it's time for red, white, and blue colors.
+In this quick tutorial, we will craft a unique wreath that will add a special patriotic POP to your front door!

 Now let's get started!
 Begin by adding the pipe cleaners to the wire wreath frame.
 Starting on the outer edge of the frame, tightly twist the pipe cleaner around the two outside rings of the frame.
 Attach one pipe cleaner at each of the cross wires on the frame.